toarch7/nt-recreated-public/README.md

 # Nuclear Throne Mobile
-> [!CAUTION]
-> The project is currently undergoing a significant partial rewrite.
-As of this moment, it is extremely likely that the game is very much unfunctional.
-You can contribute to this repo in order to speed up the process.

 Open Source Rebuild and a Free [Android Port](https://toncho.itch.io/nuclear-throne-mobile/) of Nuclear Throne, a Video Game Created by [Vlambeer](https://vlambeer.com/).